sharkutilities/NLPurify/README.md

 The list of changes between each release is available [here](./CHANGELOG.md).

-> [!WARNING]
+> ⚠️ This code depreciate existing GitHub Gist which was previously designed.
-> This code depreciate existing GitHub Gist which was previously designed.
-Check #1 for more details.
+> Check [#1](https://github.com/sharkutilities/NLPurify/issues/1) for more details.

 </div>